-This article shows how to configure managed Google Play application runtime permissions and how to push permission rules to the managed Android devices.
+This article shows how to configure managed Google Play application runtime permissions and how to push permission rules to managed Android devices.

-- Enterprise Plan subscription or trial.
+- Premium Plan subscription or trial.

 - Managed Google Play Enterprise has been configured.

 - Available to Android 6 devices or later.
 On older Android versions, the permissions are always granted at installation time.

 - Managed Google Play applications have been added.

 Runtime permissions cover areas where the app wants data or resources that involve the user's private information, or could potentially affect the user's stored data or the operation of other applications.
 For example, the ability to read the user's contacts, external storage, or location are runtime permissions.
 The user has to explicitly grant this permission for the application.
 However, for managed Google Play applications, administrators can configure and enforce these permissions from the Miradore console.

 Navigate to Management > Applications and open the application page of the desired work application.
 Then open the Permissions tab where you can see the permissions required by the application and configure runtime permissions rules.

 Configure runtime permissions by simply changing the values in the drop-down menus.

 From the device the runtime permissions can be seen from the app settings.